Stock market today: Wall Street drifts higher ahead of a highly anticipated jobs report

 A report on Thursday said that slightly more U.S workers applied for unemployment benefits last week, though the number is not alarmingly high and hit economists' expectations exactly.
 That had both stock and bond markets relatively calm and waiting for Friday's report, which could be more impactful.

-The yield on the 10-year Treasury rose to 4.14% from 4.12% late Wednesday.
+The yield on the 10-year Treasury was holding steady at 4.12%.
 It’s been generally easing since topping 5% in October and hitting its highest level since 2007.

 The drop in the 10-year yield over the last month, including after accounting for inflation, is one of the reasons that strategists at Goldman Sachs say the S&P 500 looks like it’s trading “roughly in line with fair value,” even after its nearly 9% rip through November.
 Expectations for a healthy economy that avoids a recession have also helped to boost stocks.